-For qualified property (defined below) placed in service during the tax year, you may be able to take an additional 50% (or 30%, if applicable) special depreciation allowance.
-The special allowance applies only for the first year the property is placed in service.
-The allowance is an additional deduction you can take after any section 179 expense deduction and before you figure regular depreciation under MACRS.
+For qualified property (defined below) placed in service during the tax year, you may be able to take an additional 50% (or 100%, if applicable) special depreciation allowance.
+The special depreciation allowance applies only for the first year the property is placed in service.
+The allowance is an additional deduction you can take after any section 179 expense deduction and before you figure regular depreciation under the modified accelerated cost recovery system (MACRS).